 - Fix errors on your business credit report: Unlike your personal credit report, each business credit bureau has its own way to dispute errors.
 With the right documents, it can take up to one month to fix any errors on your business credit report.

 - Check your credit score regularly: It’s important to check your credit score at least once a quarter to monitor your business’s financial risk.
 You can use this as an opportunity to see how the actions you’ve taken in your business have affected your score.

 Online credit platforms like Nav can help you get instant access to your business and personal credit score for free.
 We recommend checking your credit scores often to help maintain an already good score or improve your current score.

 Frequently Asked Questions (FAQs) About How to Check Credit Scores

 We covered a lot of information on how to check credit scores for free, how to interpret the results, and ways to use the results to improve your credit scores.
 There are some questions which are asked more often than others, and we address those here.
-If you have any other unanswered questions, please feel free to share them with us on our Fit Small Business Forum, and we’ll provide an answer.

 Some of the most frequently asked questions when learning how to check credit scores are: